 -

-Track actual costs against budgeted amounts weekly
+Track actual costs against budgeted amounts weekly to detect budget variance early

 -